 Planning a Loft Conversion?
 Here's What You Need to Know

-A loft conversion involves transforming your empty loft space into a functionable, habitable room.
+A loft conversion involves transforming your empty loft space into a functional, habitable room.
 This kind of home improvement can have a huge range of uses, including creating space for an extra bedroom, a home gym or even a games room.

 According to the Homeowners Alliance, a loft conversion can add a significant amount of money to the value of a property - in fact, up to 20%.
 This, paired with the fact loft conversions are often seen as one of the more straightforward ways of extending a property, has meant many people across the UK are becoming more and more fond of extending their home upwards by converting their loft.

 However, This is Money reported 36% of British builders and tradesmen questioned in a Direct Line Home Insurance survey said loft conversions are the most problematic form of home improvement.
 Plus, the average cost of a 20m x 20m loft conversion in the South East can cost more than £12,000, so it’s not something that should be entered into lightly.
 This is why if you’re considering adding that all important extra bedroom or creating your own home office, you need to be aware of the processes.